reticulatedpines/magiclantern_simplified/CONTRIBUTING.md

 The build system is currently tested on Linux, but is expected to work on Windows (via WSL) and Mac.
 Try not to obviously break this.
 If we have a volunteer to test on other systems we could make this guarantee stronger.

 # Source control / repo conventions
-We use git, currently hosted on Github, but we don't tie things strongly to Github.
-Github specific features can be used if sensible, if the purpose also works locally (e.g., a test system could use Actions, but the same tests should be able to run locally too).
+We use git, currently hosted on GitHub, but we don't tie things strongly to GitHub.
+GitHub specific features can be used if sensible, if the purpose also works locally (e.g., a test system could use Actions, but the same tests should be able to run locally too).

 ### Licensing
 Magic Lantern is GPLv2 licensed.
 Any contributed code or code changes must be licensed in a compatible way.
 If in doubt, ask the maintainers of ML.